Space Mountain (Magic Kingdom): Sponsorless (2005–present)

-In 2004 FedEx left as sponsor, leaving Space Mountain sponsorless; the majority of FedEx logos and sponsorship themes were removed in 2005, but some were not removed until 2009.
+In 2004, FedEx left as sponsor, leaving Space Mountain sponsorless; the majority of FedEx logos and sponsorship themes were removed in 2005, but some were not removed until 2009.
 In the 2009 refurbishment, the Skyway terminal was partially demolished after sitting abandoned for years, to create an expanded entry plaza.
 The existing infrastructure was not changed significantly, although the orange tones in the pylon were replaced with a lime green.
 The murals in the entry building were also changed accordingly to fit the boarding station's new theme.

-From April 19, 2009 to November 21, 2009, Space Mountain received a major refurbishment.
+From April 19 to November 21, 2009, Space Mountain received a major refurbishment.
 It was the first extensive renovation since a previous closure in September 1999, and was estimated to cost $12.3 million.
 The refurbishment gave a ride a sci-fi futuristic look similar to the Tokyo Disneyland counterpart.
 While the ride experience itself was unchanged, the sound effects in the energy and wormhole tunnels were updated, and an on-ride camera was installed on the turnarounds from the energy tunnel to the lift hill.
 The most significant change to the ride was in the loading station.
-The loading station, which originally had no ceiling, was roofed over, to reduce the amount of light visible inside the dome (the TTA's exit from the mountain was also modified with an extended wall, to achieve a similar effect).
+The loading station, which originally had no ceiling, was roofed over, to reduce the amount of light visible inside the mountain (the TTA's exit from the mountain was also modified with an extended wall, to achieve a similar effect).
 Gates were also added to the platform where guests board the trains.
+The computer system was also updated to decrease the chance of ride breakdowns and to increase operational efficiency.

 In August 2010, the ride received "Starry-O-Phonic Sound" effects.
 These new sound effects play throughout the mountain, to further enhance the ride experience.
-The underlying musical score was composed by Mike Brassell, who also serves as the current narrator for the Tomorrowland Transit Authority PeopleMover and Living with the Land attractions.
+The underlying musical score was composed by Mike Brassell, who also serves as the current narrator for Living with the Land and was the former voice of the PeopleMover from 2009 to 2022.
 The score incorporates motifs from Michael Giacchino's score for Disneyland's version.